st3v3nmw/obsidian-spaced-repetition/docs/docs/zh/contributing.md

 -   Document your functions & classes with JSDoc.

+-   One can switch between mobile view and desktop view by entering the following command in developer console:

+    ```js
+    this.app.emulateMobile(false); // to switch to desktop view

+    this.app.emulateMobile(true); // to switch to mobile view
+    ```

 -   Test your changes in all arrangements that the ui can be in:
     1. Desktop
     2. Mobile portrait mode